Bridging Quantum Computing and Nuclear Structure: Atomic Nuclei on a Trapped-Ion Quantum Computer: Methods

+where $A^{\dag}_{\tilde{i}}$ and $A_{\tilde{i}}$ are the pair creation and annihilation operators, and $N_{\tilde{i}}$ is the pair occupation number operator, $\tilde{i}$ denotes the pair index corresponding to the single-particle states $i$ and $\bar{i}$.
+Then, the Hamiltonian in Eq.~\eqref{eq:Hamil_fermionic} can be rewritten as

-More details on this derivation are provided in the Supplementary Information.
-The factor $1/2$ in Eq.~\eqref{eq:opN} is sometimes omitted (as in our earlier work~\cite{SY_PRC2024}), but is retained here to emphasize the intererpretaion of $N_{\tilde{i}}$ as the occupation number of a pair degree of freedom.
+where $V^p$ and $V^m$ are introduced to emphasize the pairing and monopole nature of the interactions, respectively.
+The factor $1/2$ in Eq.~\eqref{eq:opN} is sometimes omitted (as in our earlier work~\cite{SY_PRC2024}), but is retained here to interpret $N_{\tilde{i}}$ as the occupation number of a pair degree of freedom.
+More details on this derivation are provided in the Supplemental Material~\cite{Supple}.

-The paired-neutron operators satisfy bosonic commutation relations, as detailed in e.g.~\cite{Henderson_JChemPhys2015, Elfving_PRA2021, SY_PRC2024}, but multiple occpancy of the same pair is forbidden, hence the term hard-core boson (HCB).
-A key advantage of the HCB representation—beyond the qubit reduction—is the elimination of non-local Jordan–Wigner strings when mapping to Pauli operators.
+The paired-neutron operators satisfy bosonic commutation relations, as detailed in e.g.~\cite{Henderson_JChemPhys2015, Elfving_PRA2021, SY_PRC2024}, but multiple occupancy of the same pair is forbidden, leading to the term hard-core boson.
+A key advantage of the HCB representation—beyond the qubit reduction—is the elimination of long strings of Pauli-$Z$ operators.
 From Jordan-Wigner mappings, Pauli-$Z$ terms appear to maintain the anti-commutation relations of the fermionic operators.
-In some literature, these Pauli-$Z$ terms are omitted, which is referred to as qubit excitation in Refs.~\cite{Yordanov_PRA2020,Yordanov2021}, as a hardware-efficient mapping.
-Those Pauli-$Z$ terms naturally cancel out in the pair-wise form of the Hamiltonian.
-Hence, one can map the Hamiltonian to the Pauli operators into simple forms as Eq.~\eqref{eq:Hamil_mapped}.
+In some literature, these Pauli-$Z$ terms are omitted on purpose, which is referred to as qubit excitation in Refs.~\cite{Yordanov_PRA2020,Yordanov2021}, as a hardware-efficient mapping.
+However, in the HCB representation, those Pauli-$Z$ terms naturally cancel out.
+Hence, one can map the Hamiltonian to the Pauli operators into simple forms as

-All the terms fall into two categories: One is diagonal terms in the computational basis, $\{I, Z, ZZ\}$, measurable directly, and the other is off-diagonal terms, $\{XX, YY\}$, requiring additional measurement circuits.
-The measurement strategies are described later in this section.
+where $i$ denotes the pair index of single-particle states in the valence space specified by $n$ (principal quantum number), $l$ (orbital angular momentum), $j$ (total angular momentum), $|j_z|$ (absolute value of the angular momentum projection on the $z$-axis), and $t_z$ (isospin projection) quanta.

+All terms of the Hamiltonian Eq.~\eqref{eq:Hamil_mapped} except the second are diagonal in the computational basis and can be measured directly by measuring the expectation values of the Pauli-$Z$ operators.
+One needs additional circuits to measure the non-diagonal terms $XX+YY$, which will be discussed later in Sec.~\ref{subsec:Measurement}.